emranalus/emranalus/README.md

 - 🔭 My Quick Story
 <br/>
-My first coding experience was at middle school when I joined Turuncu MakerLab we learned basic Algorithm(Scratch), Electronics(Breadboard) with Ardiuno later on I joined the FRC team İTOBOT 6038 as a programmer we coded in Python(OpenCV) and Java(wpilib) year after that I became the Programming Lead then found and became the Strategy Lead I also was the Co-Pilot of the robot that year! ✨
+My first coding experience was at middle school when I joined Turuncu MakerLab we learned basic Algorithm(Scratch), Electronics(Breadboard) with Ardiuno later on I joined the FRC team İTOBOT 6038 as a programmer we coded in Python(OpenCV) and Java(wpilib) year after that I became the Programming Lead then found and became the Strategy Lead I also able to give a Python workshop when I was 16 along side beign the Co-Pilot of the robot that year! ✨
 <br/>
 I wasn't convinced that I was read for job applications thats why I joined Bilge Adam Akademi C# .NET/.NET Core Bootcamp to further advance myself in the Software Development field!
 <br/>